 Electro-Optical Sciences, Inc., a Delaware corporation ("EOS" or the "Company"), is focused on the design and development of a non-invasive, point-of-care instrument for assisting in the early diagnosis of melanoma.
-The Company has entered into a Protocol Agreement with the Food and Drug Administration ("FDA") which is an agreement for the conduct of the pivotal clinical trial and establishment of the safety and effectiveness of the MelaFind® device.
-On October 12, 2006, the Company announced that the FDA informed the Company that when submitted, the MelaFind® premarket approval, or PMA, application would receive expedited review.
+The Company has entered into a Protocol Agreement with the Food and Drug Administration ("FDA") which is an agreement for the conduct of the pivotal clinical trial and establishment of the safety and effectiveness of the MelaFind[®] device.
+On October 12, 2006, the Company announced that the FDA informed the Company that when submitted, the MelaFind[®] premarket approval, or PMA, application would receive expedited review.
 Expedited review means that upon filing a PMA with the FDA, it is placed at the beginning of the FDA's queue and receives additional review resources.
-While the expedited review could shorten the MelaFind® FDA approval process, there can be no assurance that this will be the case.
-Upon obtaining premarket approval from the FDA, the Company plans to launch MelaFind® in the United States.
-The pivotal clinical trial commenced at the end of January 2007.
-If the pivotal trial and FDA approval process proceeds as anticipated, management believes that PMA approval could come as early as the second half of 2008.
+While the expedited review could shorten the MelaFind[®] FDA approval process, there can be no assurance that this will be the case.
+Upon obtaining premarket approval from the FDA, the Company plans to launch MelaFind[®] in the United States.
+The pivotal clinical trial and FDA approval process proceeds as anticipated, management believes that PMA approval could come as early as the second half of 2008.

-To date the Company has not generated any revenues from MelaFind®.
-All of the Company's historical revenues have come from activities and products that have since been discontinued, including our DIFOTI® product, a non-invasive imaging device for the detection of dental cavities.
-The Company discontinued all operations associated with its DIFOTI® product effective as of April 5, 2005 in order to focus its resources on the development and commercialization of MelaFind®.
-As more fully described in Note 11, in December 2006, the Company sold and licensed its rights to the DIFOTI® assets and does not expect to have any significant continuing responsibility for the DIFOTI® business or products.
+To date the Company has not generated any revenues from MelaFind[®].
+All of the Company's historical revenues have come from activities and products that have since been discontinued, including our DIFOTI[®] product, a non-invasive imaging device for the detection of dental cavities.
+The Company discontinued all operations associated with its DIFOTI[®] product effective as of April 5, 2005 in order to focus its resources on the development and commercialization of MelaFind[®].
+As more fully described in Note 13, in December 2006, the Company sold and licensed its rights to the DIFOTI[®] assets and does not expect to have any significant continuing responsibility for the DIFOTI[®] business or products.

-The Company anticipates that it will continue to incur net losses for the foreseeable future in the development and commercialization of the Melafind® device.
-From inception, the Company has financed operations primarily through the sale of convertible preferred stock and subsequently sold common stock as part of an initial public offering on October 28, 2005 and a private placement that closed in November 2006 (refer to Note 8 for further details).
-Management believes that the proceeds from these transactions will permit the Company to fund anticipated levels of operations through mid-2008.
-However, the Company will require additional funds to commercialize MelaFind®.
+The Company anticipates that it will continue to incur net losses for the foreseeable future in the development and commercialization of the Melafind[®] device.
+From inception, the Company has financed operations primarily through the sale of convertible preferred stock and subsequently sold common stock as part of an initial public offering on October 28, 2005 and two private placements; one that closed in November 2006, and a second that closed in August, 2007 (refer to Note 10 for further details).
+Management believes that the proceeds from these transactions will permit the Company to fund anticipated levels of operations through early 2009.
+However, the Company will require additional funds in order to achieve significant commercialization of MelaFind[®].
 The Company faces certain risks and uncertainties which are present in many emerging medical device companies regarding future profitability, ability to obtain future capital, protection of patents and intellectual property rights, competition, rapid technological change, government regulations, changing health care marketplace, recruiting and retaining key personnel, and reliance on third party manufacturing organizations.